How Safe is the Personal Capital Website?

 7. Back up your data.

-The verdict: how safe is Personal Capital website?
+How safe is Personal Capital website?
+Wrap up

 When I started this security review, my mind was heavy with the question is Personal Capital safe to use.